smo0ths/UE4CommOpti/README.md

 \\\\\\\\\\\\\\\\\\\\\\\

-My squad and post scriptum high/fps config paste this:
+My high/fps config paste this: (for squad and ps)

 [Core.Log]
 Global=all off